jdbalistreri/PluggedIn/README.md

 ### Phase 1: User Authentication, Profile Creation (~1 day)
 I will implement user authentication in Rails based on the practices learned at App Academy.
 By the end of this phase, users will be able to create an account using a simple text form in a Rails view.
-A user's profile will be automatically created with blank values upon sign-up.
 The most important part of this phase will be pushing the app to Heroku and ensuring that everything works before moving on to phase 2.

 [Details][phase-one]

 ### Phase 2: Profile Detail and Experiences (~1-2 days)
-I will add API routes to serve profile and experiences data as JSON, then add Backbone models and collections that fetch data from these routes.
-By the end of this phase, users will be able to edit and update their profiles in place, all inside a single Backbone app.
+I will add API routes to serve user and experiences data as JSON, then add Backbone models and collections that fetch data from these routes.
+By the end of this phase, users will be able to edit and update their profile information in place, all inside a single Backbone app.
 They will also be able to create, edit, and delete job/education experiences.

 [Details][phase-two]